 A flood control reservoir is meant to store a a portion of the flood flows in order to to minimize the flood peaks at the areas that are to be hit by the storm.
 Houston consists of two reservoirs: Barker and Addicks.
 Both of these were not designed to hold the capacity of volume they were forced to try to over the past three years.
 They are both in dire need of repair and have been called unsafe by engineers.
 The repairs require around $100 million and have gone unaddressed to date.

 Non-structural mitigation efforts are ones that are not based on making massive changes to the existing infrastructure but instead involve steps like proper regional planning, flood insurance policies, and updated Flood Plain Maps.

 This is the aspect of mitigation that has gone unaddressed in Houston, which has had a very rapid rate of growth without a proper plan in place.
 All of this has also increased the flow of floodwater into drainage systems, reservoirs and buyouts.
 Proper regional planning involves mapping out towns and states with full consideration of how they will possibly be affected by a potential natural hazard, and then writing/updating the infrastructure and building codes accordingly.

 Flood Plain Maps are created by FEMA in cooperation with the local officials as well as the state for every community in the US.
 These maps highlight the areas that are especially prone to floods and also include the ones with a lesser flood risk.
 The regions that are most prone to flooding are categorized under risk premium zones – and insurance companies charge more in these areas due to the increased risks.
 Based on recent storms and weather patterns it would be wise to revisit these and update them regularly.

-Complete is a licensed general contracting firm in 3 states (FL, NC, SC) with over 25 years’ experience as building consultants, performing everything from hard construction & hurricane restoration to appraiser/umpire services in the insurance claims appraisal process.
+Complete is a licensed general contracting and forensic engineering firm with over 25 years’ experience as building consultants, performing everything from hard construction & hurricane restoration to appraiser/umpire services in the insurance claims appraisal process.